 This is a guest post from Jeff at Sustainable life blog.
 Jeff blogs about how to go green and save money in the process.

 Ahhh, post college life.
 There is truly no time like it.
-You’re used to living off of ramen from your time in school, but you’re earning all of this cash now that you’ve finished your MBA degree and got a big kid job.
+You’re used to living off of ramen from your time in school, but you’re earning all of this cash now that you’ve got a big kid job.
 All of this is great, but make sure that when you’re living it up in your 20s (there’s no better time for living it up!) you keep your future in mind.
 Because you just left college, you’ve already got a head start because you’re used to living cheap.

 When I was in college, I made about $6600 per year, and about $10,000 per year when I was in grad school.
 My first out of school job was for 39,000!
 I felt like a millionaire, but I kept a lot of things the same.
 Here are some simple ways to save some money while still enjoying life in your 20s:

 1. Do not spend a ton of that new-job money on a fancy new car.
 The car will lose value quickly, and you probably won’t even have gotten to middle management before you’ll need to replace it with something more sensible.
 If you need a car, look into used options that wont break your budget.
 I can tell you that there’s nothing more disheartening than saying “sorry guys (or gals) I can’t go to that awesome event/show/night out because I have a gigantic car payment”.